 Ordinary original capabilities can have one level of derived capabilities.
 Further copies of these derived capabilities will create siblings, in this case remaining on level 5.
-There is an exception to this scheme for endpoint capabilities - they support an additional layer of depth with the concept of badged and unbadged endpoints.
-The original endpoint capability will be unbadged.
-Using the mint method, a copy of the capability with a specific badge can be created.
+There is an exception to this scheme for Endpoint and Notification capabilities - they support an additional layer of depth though badging.
+The original Endpoint or Notification capability will be unbadged.
+Using the mint method, a copy of the capability with a specific badge can be created (see Section 4.2.1, Section 5.1).
 This new, badged capability to the same object is treated as an original capability (the "original badged endpoint capability") and supports one level of derived children like other capabilities.